Hult International Business School: British background

-International era
+Contemporary history

-In 2002, Swedish billionaire Bertil Hult purchased the Arthur D. Little School of Management, which resulted in the school's reorganization and reestablishment as Hult International Business School in 2003.
+In 2002 Arthur D. Little declared bankruptcy and the for-profit educational branch of the Washington Post, Kaplan Education, initiated the purchase of the Arthur D. Little School of Management (which had then changed its name to the Concord School of Management), but subsequently decided against the plan.
+At the time, the school had 26 students.
+The same year, Swedish billionaire Bertil Hult purchased the Arthur D. Little School of Management, which resulted in the school's reorganization and reestablishment as Hult International Business School in 2003.

 Under its restructuring, Hult established a new curriculum oriented on international business, which led to the establishment of Hult's global campuses in Dubai (2008), San Francisco (2010), Shanghai (2011), and New York (2014).

 In 2007, Hult acquired Huron University in London, a private American university located in London's Bloomsbury neighborhood, which subsequently was reestablished as Hult International Business School's London campus.

 In 2014, Hult International Business School acquired and merged with Ashridge Business School, creating one of the largest business schools in the world.
 After 2015, the two schools began operating as a singular entity, with the establishment of Ashridge Executive Education as Hult's executive program.

 Hult opened its undergraduate campus in London, near the City of London financial centre, in 2014.

 The Economist Intelligence Unit, supported by Hult International Business School, launched the Business Professor of the Year Award in 2012.

+By 2014 Hult had become the world's largest graduate business school by enrollment.

 Campuses

-Hult maintains 7 campuses across 6 countries and serves approximately 3,000 students: two undergraduate and postgraduate campuses (London and Boston), three postgraduate campuses that serve as summer rotational campuses (San Francisco, Shanghai and Dubai) one solely postgraduate campuses (New York City), and one executive education campus (Ashridge Estate in Hertfordshire, United Kingdom).
+Hult maintains 7 campuses across 3 countries and serves approximately 3,000 students: two undergraduate and postgraduate campuses (London and Boston), three postgraduate campuses that serve as summer rotational campuses (San Francisco, Shanghai and Dubai) one solely postgraduate campuses (New York City), and one executive education campus (Ashridge Estate in Hertfordshire, United Kingdom).
 Students are encouraged to rotate between campuses during their programs.

 The Hult London Undergraduate Campus, built by British firm Sergison Bates Architects, won the Royal Institute of British Architects National Award in 2015.

 Academics

 Hult conducts business and market research out of its global research centers.

-Hult International Business School has an acceptance rate of 28%.
+Hult International Business School has an acceptance rate of 54%.
 It has over 19,000 alumni in over 156 countries.

 The Carnegie Classification of Institutions of Higher Education classifies Hult as a More Selective Institution.